5 Essential Cybersecurity Tips for CEOs

 5. Regularly Audit your Security Systems

-Make sure your IT team understands the importance of ongoing system effectiveness testing.
+Make sure your IT team understands the importance of ongoing system effectiveness testing and cybersecurity consulting.
 Request network reports evaluating the data gathered during routine use and identify and address any irregularities that might be signs of a threat.

 As an added benefit, analyzing these reports can aid in better management decisions by understanding how the company operates inside.
 Find out if the team utilizes outside audits in addition to internal checks to audit systems.